 Test Drive Multiple Cars

 You might have a good idea of the car you want, but it’s best to test drive multiple cars to be sure.

 “Plan to test drive three vehicles in your category,” said Fix.

 “It’s helpful to understand what to pay attention to during a test drive,” said Reina.
 “You’ll likely be able to tell quickly if you’re comfortable with the way a car handles and performs; however, don’t feel rushed or pressured during a test drive.
 Take your time to really familiarize yourself with the features and ask questions throughout the drive.
 The salesperson is there as a resource.”

 Have an Outside Mechanic Look at the Vehicle Before Purchasing a Used Car

 As for tips for buying a used car, make sure you know exactly what condition the car is in and find out if any repairs need to be made.
 Before you buy, ask the dealership to have the vehicle inspected by a mechanic of your choice.
 Most will be perfectly fine with this, and you’ll be able to get an honest opinion from a trusted source to make sure everything looks the way it should.
 Odds are good that your local mechanic has experience with the same make and model, and even better that they know it’s most common problems.

 If You’re Buying a Used Car, Get Any Promised Repairs in Writing

-“If you are buying a pre-owned car on the agreement that something is fixed, have it stated that the repairs will be in place before you buy,” said Christina Mascaro, marketing director for Apple Sport Auto Dealerships in Austin, Texas.
+“If you are buying a pre-owned car on the agreement that something is fixed, have it stated that the repairs will be in place before you buy,” said Christina Mascaro, the senior solutions marketing manager at Veritas Technologies.
 “If you see something questionable, tell [the dealer] you’d like to buy the car but would like the service department to check on that ‘weird leak.’
 Yes, you can ask those things!”